- BIOS is a very important part of your PC and if you want to update it, you first need to check the BIOS version.

 As you can see, checking your BIOS version with Command Prompt is relatively simple, and you can do that simply by entering one command.

 - You’ll see three options available.
-Select Troubleshoot > Advanced options > UEFI Firmware Settings.
+Select Troubleshoot, select Advanced options and click on UEFI Firmware Settings.

 - Click the Restart button.

 - Your PC will now restart and you’ll access BIOS.

 You can check your version of BIOS simply by accessing BIOS itself.
 Accessing BIOS is simple and you just need to keep pressing Del, F2, F10 or F12 keys on your keyboard while your system boots.

 To see which key you need to press in order to access BIOS we advise you to check your motherboard manual.